 Immediately after the film's original broadcast, it was followed by a special news program, featuring a live discussion between scientist Dr. Carl Sagan (who opposed the use of nuclear weapons) and Conservative writer William F. Buckley (who promoted the concept of "nuclear deterrence").
 It was during this heated discussion, aired live on network television, where Dr. Sagan introduced the world to the concept of "nuclear winter" and made his famous analogy, "Imagine a room awash in gasoline, and there are two implacable enemies in that room.
 One of them has nine thousand matches, the other seven thousand matches.
 Each of them is concerned about who's ahead, who's stronger."

-In the USSR, the film was shown in the spring of 1987 (it was a warming period in Soviet-US relations since the beginning of the Cold War).
-The film was shown in prime time in a thematic unit with film Pisma myortvogo cheloveka (1986), which also touches upon the consequences of nuclear war.
+In the U.S.S.R., the film was shown in the spring of 1987 (it was a warming period in Soviet-U.S. relations since the beginning of the Cold War).
+The film was shown in prime time in a thematic unit with Pisma myortvogo cheloveka (1986), which also touches upon the consequences of nuclear war.

 When originally televised, the Presidential speech via radio was delivered by a voice actor who sounded much like Ronald Reagan.
 This speech was re-voiced by a different actor for the VHS/DVD releases and the version which airs on cable television.
 Conversely, a startling close-up of a screaming hospital patient was excised from the original ABC telecast, but restored for the home video and cable versions of the film.

-During the attack sequence, there are several cuts of footage acquired during the U.S. atomic testing that took place in the 1950's.
-The nuclear yield on these tests ranged from 15 to 47 kilotons.
-In the early 1980's the Soviet Union had deployed ICBM forces with multiple warheads that carried hydrogen weapons with a yield between 1000 to 5000 kilotons (1 to 5 megatons).
+During the attack sequence, there are several cuts of footage acquired during the U.S. atomic testing that took place in the 1950s.
+The nuclear yield on these tests ranged from fifteen to forty-seven kilotons.
+In the early 1980s, the Soviet Union had deployed ICBM forces with multiple warheads that carried hydrogen weapons with a yield between one thousand and five thousand kilotons (one to five megatons).

-Some of the scenes were shot on location in Kansas City, Missouri.
+Some of the scenes were shot on-location in Kansas City, Missouri.
 During the opening credits, the Kansas City Stockyards, the Truman Sports Complex (with the Chiefs and Royals Stadiums), the Liberty Memorial Monument, the downtown area, and the Country Club Plaza and surrounding neighborhoods and parks can be seen.
-Scenes of Jason Robards and his daughter talking near the Liberty Memorial, glancing over Crown Center, location shots at the Kansas City Board of Trade, and homes in the Brookside neighborhood can all be seen in the film prior to the attack.
-Hundreds of civilians can also be seen crowding into a fallout shelter in the basement of the old Fidelity National Bank in downtown Kansas City, just before the bombs drop.
-At the end of the film, Jason Robards can be seen walking through the rubble of the old St. Joseph Hospital, which was actually being demolished at the time.
+Scenes of Jason Robards, Jr. and his daughter talking near the Liberty Memorial, glancing over Crown Center, location shots at the Kansas City Board of Trade, and houses in the Brookside neighborhood can all be seen in the film prior to the attack.
+Hundreds of people can also be seen crowding into a fallout shelter in the basement of the old Fidelity National Bank in downtown Kansas City, just before the bombs hit.
+At the end of the film, Jason Robards, Jr. can be seen walking through the rubble of the old St. Joseph Hospital, which was being demolished at the time.

-The Opening credits features an updated version of the selection "The Old South" from "The River" by Virgil Thomson.
-The Closing credits feature an updated instrumental of the hymn "How Firm a Foundation," which itself inspired some of Thomson's work, notably "The River."
+The opening credits featured an updated version of the selection "The Old South" from "The River" by Virgil Thomson.
+The closing credits featured an updated instrumental of the hymn "How Firm a Foundation", which itself inspired some of Thomson's work, notably "The River".

-Tennis great and 1980s ABC Sports commentator Arthur Ashe appears as a TV news reader during the scene in which the University of Kansas students are discussing the developing crisis during enrollment.
-Ashe died of complications from AIDS in 1993.
-He had contracted the disease during a blood transfusion associated with open heart surgery performed around the time of this film.
+Arthur Ashe: A television news reader during the scene in which the University of Kansas students are discussing the developing crisis during enrollment.
+Ashe died of A.I.D.S. complications in 1993.
+He contracted the disease from a blood transfusion during open heart surgery he had around the time of this film.